Mother of the Groom Speech: 4 Heartfelt Prompts to Help You Write with Confidence

 This is a beautiful opportunity to publicly welcome her into your family.

-3. Share Why They’re a Great Match
+3. Share Why The Bride & Groom Are a Great Match

 Why do these two people belong together?